dimkonto/Fuzzy-Energy-System/README.md

 Dataset used for this study: https://archive.ics.uci.edu/ml/datasets/Appliances+energy+prediction

-GitHub Repository of dataset publication: https://github.com/LuisM78/Appliances-energy-prediction-data
+GitHub Repository of the original dataset publication that inspired my work: https://github.com/LuisM78/Appliances-energy-prediction-data

 L. Candanedo, V. Feldheim and D. Deramaix, "Data driven prediction models of energy use of appliances in a low-energy house", Energy and Buildings, vol. 140, pp. 81-97, 2017.
 Available: 10.1016/j.enbuild.2017.01.083 [Accessed 18 November 2020].